-Figure 8 illustrates example SFF 3D views for the supported line side I/O implementations.
+Figure 9Figure 8 illustrates example SFF 3D views for the supported line side I/O implementations.
 The line side I/O implementations are discussed in Section 2.2.
+TSFF implementations are similar but have a taller faceplate.

-Figure 9 illustrates example SFF 3D views of the pull tab and ejector latch assemblies mounted in a chassis utilizing a straddle mount connector and a right-angle connector.
+Figure 10Figure 9 illustrates example SFF 3D views of the pull tab and ejector latch assemblies mounted in a chassis utilizing a straddle mount connector and a right-angle connector.
 The baseboard connector options are discussed in Section 3.2.
 The SFF OCP NIC 3.0 card is identical for both chassis connector options.